 IGD adopted the “Whistleblowing Procedure” to govern the way the discosures of violations, known or suspect, of the law, the Organizational Model, the Code of Conduct, the Anticorruption Policy, the corporate procedures, as well as any other self-regulation tool adopted by the IGD Group.

 With a view to strengthening its commitment to prevent any form of corruption, active and passive, direct and indirect, IGD aligned its anticorruption management system with the standard UNI ISO 37001 – Anti Bribery Management Systems, by adopting the Anticorruption Policy in order to guarantee compliance with the law and international best practices, with a view to establishing a corporate culture focused on legality, the prevention of and fight against corruption.

 The Legality Rating represents a reward system for those enterprises that abide by the law and adapt their organisations and business activities to follow suit, with the aim of increasing the security and the competitiveness of the market.
-In 2016 IGD obtained for the first time the Legality Rating with a score of three stars, the maximum score possible for this recognition, which was confirmed in the two subsequent renewals requested in 2019 and 2020 respectively.
+In 2016 IGD obtained for the first time the Legality Rating with a score of three stars, the maximum score possible for this recognition, which was confirmed in the three subsequent renewals requested in 2018, 2020 and 2022.